- Home

 Record Search Fees

-- First 5 minutes of staff time$0.00
+- Less than 5 minutes of staff time$0.00

-- Additional Time Required$40 Per Hour
+- Additional Time RequiredActual Costs

 - Lien Search$25.00